Greystoke 0.75 miles.

 The cottage is a fabulous romantic retreat with a light and airy open plan living area with exposed beams throughout.

 On the ground floor there is a kitchen, dining area and

-a comfortable sitting area with an electric stove to keep you cosy in the evenings.
+a comfortable sitting area with a log burner to keep you cosy in the evenings.

 Upstairs is the charming king-size double bedroom with an en-suite bathroom.

 Outside there is a patio with furniture where you can sit, relax and take in the lovely scenery.